Kutchup/Kutchup.github.io/README.md

 - [ ] Option 3: Read from a server side file such as json.
 This is the standard and expected route.
 The programming language is ready for users to parse json.
 Fast.
 Can be pushed quick and safe updates but not very easily.
 The content files are small and easy to edit but the json language is not human friendly and a typo or mistake will break and cause an error

 - [ ] Software.
 Add a bunch of static code and pack it neatly into one html file.
-You know what to do
+You know what to do.
+Typesetting for maths functions.
+Graphs

 - [ ] id name scheme.
-Aim for end user friendly. `item_001_detail` Type, numeration, extension.
+Aim for end user friendly. `item_001_detail` Type, numeration, extension. `item_001` is a good tag.
+Add lots of blank tags as needed for the page, index page only needs 2 items.
+Set item text content in javascript because it the most functional of the three. `string =` or `string +=`

 - [ ] Scale function.
 Javascript check the screen size, set a discrete scale float and alter the website layout